| An Essay on

 depends on the purpose: the distinction may be of no interest to an economist

+but crucial to a sales specialist.
 Moreover, the thought-objects covering the denominations are

 not reconstructed each time we embark on "naming" the units in a field of study.